System Requirements for the .NET Framework Data Provider for Oracle

 Working with the Data Provider for Oracle and Unicode Data

-Following is a list of Unicode-related issues that you should consider when working with the .NET Framework Data Provider for Oracle and Oracle client libraries.
+The following is a list of Unicode-related issues that you should consider when working with the .NET Framework Data Provider for Oracle and Oracle client libraries.
 For more information, see your Oracle documentation.

 Setting the Unicode Value in a Connection String Attribute